oxylabs/puppeteer-proxy-integration-js/README.md

 ### Random Proxy Using the Proxy API
 To get a random proxy, use the proxy server `pr.oxylabs.io:7777`.

-The proxy server to be used needs to be supplied as `--proxy-server` argument.
+As mentioned above, the proxy server you will use needs to be supplied as `--proxy-server` argument.

 Create a variable that can contain all the arguments in an array.